secopsarch/aztf-aks-gitops/sample-projects/GitLab-DevSecOps/README.md

-# GitLab DevSecOps Demo Project
+# Simple GitLab CI/CD Demo Project

-This project demonstrates a complete CI/CD pipeline using GitLab with integrated security scanning for a containerized application deployed to AWS ECS Fargate using GitOps practices and Terraform.
+This project demonstrates a straightforward CI/CD pipeline using GitLab for deploying a containerized web application to AWS ECS Fargate using Terraform.

 ## Architecture Overview